 Road Verge Biodiversity

 Leicestershire County Council is working with a wide range of Parish Councils and local communities to change the management of selected road verges in order to improve their biodiversity value.
 NatureSpot is supporting the project by helping with wildlife surveys and by promoting the verges as featured Wild Places.
+You can find all of the verge webpages by using the Wild Place drop down menu on the NatureSpot home page.

 If you are interested in your parish taking part then please contact Lucie Hoelmer at Leicestershire County Council: Lucie.Hoelmer@leics.gov.uk